Endeavour (TV series): Series 6 (2019)

 Series 6 starts in July 1969, eight months after the end of series five, with Morse sporting a moustache for the first time.
 Bright, now assigned to Traffic Division, appears in a road safety film and becomes known to locals as the "Pelican Man".
 Thursday has been demoted to Detective Inspector and now works at Castle Gate Police Station, where he is joined by Morse and Strange.
-Castle Gate is run by former adversaries DCI Ronnie Box and DS Alan Jago who frequently abuse their authority and mistreat suspects and younger officers (particularly Morse) and take credit for Morse's work.
-Thursday secretly does not like them either but reminds Morse to mind how he goes.
-It is revealed that Joan declined Morse's offer for coffee and stated any relationship with him could never work.
-However, they are thrown together during a missing person case.
-Thursday, Morse and Bright eventually discover that Box and Jago are involved in police corruption.
+Castle Gate is run by former adversaries DCI Ronnie Box and DS Alan Jago, who frequently abuse their authority and mistreat suspects and younger officers (particularly Morse) and take credit for Morse's work.
+Thursday dislikes them but reminds Morse to mind how he goes.
+It is revealed that Joan declined Morse's offer for coffee and said a relationship with him could never work, but they are thrown together during a missing person case.
+Thursday, Morse and Bright discover that Box and Jago are involved in police corruption.
 After Box takes Thursday to meet some of Box's powerful and corrupt superiors, Thursday punches Box for his part in the corruption.
 DeBryn is kidnapped and held hostage at a factory site, where Morse, Thursday, Strange and Bright confront the corrupt officers.
-Jago admits that he murdered George Fancy with Box's gun.
+Jago admits that he murdered Fancy with Box's gun.
 During the confrontation, Box (having switched sides) and Jago shoot each other.
-In the end, Jago dies, Box is rushed to hospital, and Box's superiors are immediately arrested and charged with corruption, including Councillor Clive Burkitt.
-Box's fate is not given, other than Strange saying he is "50-50".
+Jago dies, Box is rushed to hospital, and Box's superiors are arrested and charged with corruption, including Councillor Clive Burkitt.
+Box's fate is not given; Strange says he is "50-50".
 Bright announces his transfer out of Traffic and assumes command of Castle Gate with Thursday as acting DCI and DS Strange and DS Morse.
-Morse then buys Eddie Nero’s old drug house and begins the process of refurbishing.
+Morse then buys Eddie Nero's old drug house and begins refurbishing it.